 You are here

-Bentley College Hosts Eighth Annual Internal Revenue Service Town Meeting
+Bentley College Hosts Ninth Annual Internal Revenue Service Town Meeting

-WALTHAM, Mass.- Bentley College's Department of Financial Planning and Taxation will host the Eighth Annual Internal Revenue Service Town Meeting on Monday December 10, 2001.
-The all-day event will run from 8:00 a.m. to 5:00p.m. in the Wilder Pavilion at the Adamian Academic Center.
+WALTHAM, Mass.- Bentley College's Department of Financial Planning and Taxation will host the Ninth Annual Internal Revenue Service Town Meeting on Monday, October 21, 2002.
+The all-day event will run from 8:00 a.m. to 5:00 p.m. in the Wilder Pavilion at the Adamian Academic Center.

-Daniel L. Black, Chief Appeals, IRS National Office will be the special guest panelist and Carol Stender-Larkin, Field Director, Andover IRS Center will be the guest luncheon speaker.
-Bentley professors Paul Dee, John Lynch, and William Wiggins will be chairing panels dealing with the following topics:
+Joseph Kehoe, commissioner, IRS Small Business, Self-Employed Division will be the special guest keynote speaker and Carol Stender-Larkin, field director, Andover IRS Center will be the guest luncheon speaker.
+Bentley professors Paul Dee, John Lynch, Joseph Newpol, and William Wiggins will be chairing panels dealing with the following topics:

 WHO: Bentley College Department of Financial Planning and Taxation

-WHAT: Eighth Annual Internal Revenue Service Town Meeting
+WHAT: Ninth Annual Internal Revenue Service Town Meeting

 WHERE: Wilder Pavilion, Adamian Academic Center, Bentley College, Waltham, MA